Ghadjeres/piano-inpainting-application/README.md

 ### Disclaimer
 This is an alpha version.
 This is a research project, not an official product.
 Expect some issues.
 Please save your important work before experimenting with PIA.
 No personnal data will be collected.
-This version of the plugin will cease functioning by the 1st of April 2021.

 > [Gaëtan Hadjeres](https://scholar.google.com/citations?user=wfZF3E0AAAAJ&hl=en), Sony CSL Paris, Feb.
 2021.